9 Myths about Priestly PedophiliaCRISIS E-LETTER

-The media, egged on by a small group of dissenting Catholics, have been having a field day over the tragedy of priests involved in sexual abuse.
-And the reporting has been littered with falsehoods and outright fabrications.
+The horror and tragedy of priests involved in the sexual abuse of minors can hardly be overstated, but some of the reporting has contained falsehoods and downright fabrications.
 So Crisis has put together a list of the ten most common false media claims — along with fact-filled responses to them.

 - Catholic priests are more likely to be pedophiles than other groups of men.

 This is just plain false.
 There's absolutely no evidence that priests